AnnoTouwen/PicoScope5000/README.md

 The scans can be plotted in a scanplot, which will be shown in a separate window if show is activated.
 The horizontal axis initial value and stepsize can be set, next to a label for this axis.
 This plot can also be exported as png by clicking Save plot.
 The savelocation and filename are set in the save menu.

+## Delay

+If a Stanford Research Systems Delay Generator DG535 is connected correctly it can also be controlled from the PicoScope software.
+To establish the connection set the communication port for the device and selecting Active.
+Note that only one communication channel can be active at the same time, close any other connections via this port before trying to connect.

+The output signals from the BNC connectors of the delay generator can be set to TTL, NIM or ECL logic.
+The output impedance can be set to 50 Ohm or HighZ.

+The Delay Generator can be triggered internally or externally.
+For the internal trigger insert a trigger frequency.
+For the external trigger set the input impedance for the external trigger BNC connector to 50 Ohm or HighZ.
+Also select the edge and level of the signal at which the trigger has to occur.

+The delay generator can generate four delays, labelled A to D. For every delay the delay time and reference point have to be selected, either another delay or the trigger time T0.
+Note that the delay generator sets the outputsignals to high after the delay time and only sets the outputsignals back to low after the full cycle has completed, skipping any intermediate triggers.
+Signals of specific lengths can be set using the A^B, A_B, C^D and C_D connectors.

+## Using delay for scans

+A scan over different delays can be performed by setting the Scanpoint label in the Scan tab to Delay A up to Delay D. The initial Scanpoint value is set to the set delaytime, the Scanpoint value difference is converted to seconds, but can be changed manually.
+If now a scan is performed the delaytime for the selected delay is changed by the Scanpoind value difference time, as can be seen by the changing delaytime value in the Delay tab.

 ## Running measurements

 By pressing start a measurement is started with the settings described above.
 After the set number of measurements and scans is performed the measurement automatically stops.
 By pressing continuously a measurement is started that does not stop automatically.
 Pause breaks the measurement, either finite or continuous, untill it is continued by pressing the same button.
 Stop ends the measurement, it can only be restarted by starting a new measurement.